tkmeldrum/markdown-cv/index.md

 ## Other professional contributions

+`2021`

-2021	Reviewer (3)
+Reviewer (3)

 Distinguished Thesis Awards Committee member

+New Faculty Mentor, Studio for Teaching and Learning Innovation

+Dean's representative for retention/tenure process for new faculty orientation

+`2020`

-2020	Reviewer (3)
+Reviewer (3)

+`2019`

-2019	Graduate Research Symposium judge
+Graduate Research Symposium judge

 Reviewer (6)

 Grant reviewer (1)

+`2018`

-2018	Redeveloped CHEM 304 (Physical Chemistry Lab) pedagogy for Spring2019
+Redeveloped CHEM 304 (Physical Chemistry Lab) pedagogy for Spring 2019

 Reviewer (2)

 Presenter at the Associate Provost for eLearning Panel, Using Infographics

+`2017`

-2017	Consultant for the U.S. Department of Defense (Gunpowder, Maryland; single-sided NMR)
+Consultant for the U.S. Department of Defense (Gunpowder, Maryland; single-sided NMR)

 Reviewer (1)

 Panelist for the University Teaching Project Workshop “Digital Creative Projects: Designing and Assessing Technology-based Assignments”

 Member of the consulting committee to hire a science librarian

+`2016`

-2016	Developed Speed of Sound (statistical mechanics) experiment for CHEM 304
+Developed Speed of Sound (statistical mechanics) experiment for physical chemistry lab

-	Member of the engineering steering committee at W&M Reviewer (1)
+Member of the engineering steering committee at W&M

+Reviewer (1)

+`2015`

-2015	Developed Differential Scanning Calorimetry experiment for CHEM 303
+Developed Differential Scanning Calorimetry experiment for physical chemistry lab

-	Department representative at SERMACS (regional ACS conference) graduate student fair Faculty search committees (2)
+Department representative at SERMACS (regional ACS conference) graduate student fair

+Faculty search committees (2)

 Reviewer (3)

+`2014`

-2014	Faculty search committee
+Faculty search committee

 Reviewer (4)

 ## Outreach activities

+`2019`

-2019	Chemistry Magic Show presenter at the Williamsburg Regional Library
+Chemistry Magic Show presenter at the Williamsburg Regional Library

 Host for high-school tour of department

 Presenter of chemistry of cooking class for adults, Williamsburg Regional Library

+`2018`

-2018	Presenter/host for various programs at the Williamsburg Regional Library
+Presenter/host for various programs at the Williamsburg Regional Library

 Forensic Science panelist, program for youth

 Chemistry Magic Show

-		Simmer and Sear (chemistry of cooking), program for adults Thankful for Chemistry, STEAM Saturday program for children
+_Simmer and Sear (chemistry of cooking),_ program for adults

+_Thankful for Chemistry, STEAM Saturday_ program for children

+`2017`

-2017	Volunteer/guest speaker at Williamsburg Regional Library
+Volunteer/guest speaker at Williamsburg Regional Library

-		Eating molecules, a science program for children ages 7–12 Science fair judge, Jamestown High School
+_Eating molecules,_ a science program for children ages 7–12

+Science fair judge, Jamestown High School

+`2016`

-2016	Volunteer/guest speaker at Williamsburg Regional Library
+Volunteer/guest speaker at Williamsburg Regional Library

-		Energy and You!, a science program for children ages 7–12
+_Energy and You!,_ a science program for children ages 7–12

+`2015`

-2015	Volunteer/guest speaker at Williamsburg Regional Library
+Volunteer/guest speaker at Williamsburg Regional Library

-		Light and Color, a science program for children ages 8–12
+_Light and Color,_ a science program for children ages 8–12

-	Invited panelist
-		Vaccinate!
-Because, Science!!
-Hosted by the W&M Graduate Student Assembly
+Invited panelist: _Vaccinate!
+Because, Science!!_ Hosted by the W&M Graduate Student Assembly